 Additionally, the course offers students the opportunity to obtain practical experience in working with groups, analyzing group processes and formulating policy advice.
-In three 2-week practical assignments students learn to apply their knowledge about groups.
+In practical assignments students learn to apply their knowledge about groups.
 The applications focus on the following themes:

-- The formation of norms and social identities through small-scale social interactions and nudges. - The management of large groups and control over mass events and crowds. - Mediation in conflict between groups: applying techniques that can reduce conflict.
+- The formation of norms and social identities through small-scale social interactions and nudges. - Mediation in conflict between groups: applying techniques that can reduce conflict.

 Theory and practice will also be linked through guest lectures by professionals working in the business sector and the government.
-The guest lectures will provide the connection between these three themes and the field.
+The guest lectures will provide the connection between these themes and the field.